Gitchegumi/next-website/public/content/join/join.md

-# Artificial Intelligence Community Educational Opportunities
+# Technology Community Educational Opportunities

-This page provides Soldiers and DA Civilians information and a gateway into the Artificial Intelligence Integration Center's (AI2C) educational and professional development opportunities in support of the United States Army Artificial Intelligence Strategy.
+This page provides information and access to educational and professional development programs designed to support innovation, technical skill-building, and workforce advancement in emerging technologies.